 Pennsylvania casino partnerships

-In anticipation of legalized online gambling, retail casinos several years ago began forging partnerships with software platforms and online casinos operating in New Jersey.
+In anticipation of legalized real money online casino and poker sites, retail casinos several years ago began forging partnerships with software platforms and online casinos operating in New Jersey.
 As mentioned seven are licensed for online poker so far; here’s a look at a few of the partnerships.

 Mount Airy Casino (PokerStars)